comparing-landscapes/comparing-landscapes.github.io/index.md

 ### Posters (abstract 500 words)

 Poster proposals may present work on any relevant topic, or offer demonstrations of projects, tools and software in any stage of development.
 Poster presentations are intended to be interactive with the opportunity to exchange ideas among attendees.
-Posters are in no way considered lesser forms of presentation at this conference, and are subject to the same strict peer review as other presentation types, and submissions in this category are strongly encouraged from researchers of all experiences.
+Posters are in no way considered lesser forms of presentation at this conference, and are subject to the same strict peer review as other presentation types, and submissions in this category are strongly encouraged from researchers of any level of experience.

 ### Presentations (20 minutes + 10 Q&A; abstract 750 words)
 Proposals for presentations should deal with substantial or completed research, present rigorous theoretical, speculative, or critical discussions, and/or report the development of significant new methodologies or digital resources.
 Individual papers will be allocated 20 minutes for presentation and 10 minutes for questions.